alphagov/notifications-python-client/DOCUMENTATION.md

 This API call returns one page of up to 250 messages and statuses.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `older_than` argument.

-You can only get the status of messages that are 7 days old or newer.
+You can only get the status of messages sent within the retention period.
+The default retention period is 7 days.

 ### Method